 First consumers “Cut the Cord.”
 Now will they “Plug the Pipe”?
 It’s getting cold outside.
 Of course that’s the moment that all furnaces take a turn for the worst.
 Mine … Continue Reading Electricity Makes a Run at Home Heating

 Could California’s ambitious zero carbon electricity policy make it harder to cut greenhouse gasses overall?
 Sometimes two ideas that seem joined at the hip end up butting heads.
 A couple … Continue Reading 100% of What?

-(Today’s post is co-authored by Catherine Hausman, an assistant professor at the University of Michigan and Ph.D. graduate of UC Berkeley.)
-New Energy Institute study finds that U.S. oil and … Continue Reading Are Oil and Gas Executives Overpaid?
+U.S. oil and gas executives are “paid-for-luck,” with executive compensation increasing with oil prices.
+(Today’s post is co-authored by Catherine Hausman, an assistant professor at the University of Michigan and … Continue Reading Are Oil and Gas Executives Overpaid?

 A recent Federal Energy Regulatory Commission decision illustrates the complicated dance between states and the federal government on climate policy.
 According to some energy aficionados, natural gas is the “blue … Continue Reading It’s Not Easy Being Blue

 Time for Washington to become the first U.S. state with a carbon tax.
 How often do you have an opportunity to change history?
 The Washington State legislature does right now. … Continue Reading The Evergreen State’s Golden Opportunity to Lead on Climate